-The purpose of this article is to give you tips for handling whatever problem you’re going through – from stress or family, financial, or relationship issues to mental health disorders.
+The purpose of this article is to give you tips for handling whatever problem you’re going through – from stress or family, shadow archetype, financial, or relationship issues to mental health disorders.

 Dr. Shairi Turner, an Internist and Pediatrician, who is also the chief medical officer of Crisis Text Line, which is a free support line for people in crisis, has given 8 useful mental health tips that can help those in crisis cope with whatever problem or pain they’re going through now.

 1. Whether you’ll choose to take action or do nothing in times of crisis, don’t worry – both reactions are fine.

 Dr. Turner says: “Everyone has a different threshold.”
 If you want to help yourself or others deal with a problem, but don’t feel mentally, physically, or emotionally ready for it, don’t feel guilty or ashamed of it.

 Instead, make sure you’re in a perfect physical and mental condition before doing your best to help yourself or others.

 2. You should never feel guilty for having strong, negative emotions.

 You might feel sad, depressed, anxious, angry, or afraid, and that’s fine.
 You have the right to feel these ways.

 Negative feelings are a part of life and they can’t be avoided.
 Therefore, you should never feel ashamed or guilty of having them.
 Additionally, you should never try to suppress them or let them consume you.
 Just let them come, embrace them, and then let them go.